immunogenomics/cov-ldsc/README.md

 git clone https://github.com/immunogenomics/cov-ldsc.git
 ```
 ## Estimating LD score
 The first step is to acquire global principal components (PCs) from the raw whole-genome genotypes.
 Different methods can be applied to measure PCs.
-We applied EIGENSOFT(Patterson et al. 2006) on AMR whole genome LD pruned data .
+We applied EIGENSOFT(Patterson et al. 2006) on AMR whole genome LD pruned data.
 The PC files should be formatted that the first two columns of the covariance file are family IDs and individual IDs and the subsequent columns are the covariates that you want to include in adjusting LD.

 ```